 - Electronic ignition system for quick and reliable startup

 - Enclosed storage area

-List of Features of Weber Genesis II E-335
+List of Features of Weber Genesis E-335

 - Porcelain-enameled, cast-iron cooking grates